-With independent 3rd party validated performance, UV disinfection is an accepted and widely used method for both the primary disinfection of potable drinking water (followed by residual chlorine dosing) or as a secondary disinfection to provide a barrier against chlorine resistant microorganisms such as Cryptosporidium and Giardia.
+With independent 3rd party validated performance, UV disinfection is an accepted and widely used method for both the primary disinfection products of potable drinking water (followed by residual chlorine dosing) or as a secondary disinfection to provide a barrier against chlorine-resistant microorganisms such as Cryptosporidium and Giardia.

-Specialising in both ultra-compact, medium pressure (polychromatic) UV systems and ultra-high output, low pressure amalgam (monochromatic) UV systems, atg UV Technology has designed and manufactured UV disinfection systems, integrated UV plants and mobile, turn-key UV packages for some of the worlds’ largest municipal water treatment works, treating over 240 MLD (10,000 m3/hr).
+Specialising in both ultra-compact, medium pressure (polychromatic) UV systems and ultra-high output, low pressure amalgam (monochromatic) UV systems, we have designed and manufactured UV disinfection systems, integrated UV plants and mobile, turn-key UV packages for some of the worlds’ largest municipal water treatment works, treating over 240 MLD (10,000 m3/hr).

 As operators drive to improve efficiency, many organisations are basing their investment decisions regarding the selection of water treatment equipment on whole-life costing models.
 This takes into account the capital cost of equipment (CAPEX), and the predicted operational life costs (OPEX) for up to 20 years.

-In order to meet the latest municipal drinking regulations around the world, atg UV Technology can offer UV solutions that have been independently 3rd party verified using bioassay testing with live surrogate micro-organisms (B. Subtilis, MS2 phage T1 & MS2) at a vast range of water qualities.
+In order to meet the latest municipal drinking regulations around the world, and can offer UV solutions that have been independently 3rd party verified using bioassay testing with live surrogate micro-organisms (B. Subtilis, MS2 phage T1 & MS2) at a vast range of water qualities.

 As a strict requirement of drinking water regulations worldwide, the validated range of UV systems from atg UV Technology are guaranteed to provide protection against a range of micro-organisms such as Cryptosporidium, Giardia and Adenovirus.

-As the leading and most complex independent validation test standard available worldwide, all atg UV Technology drinking water systems are tested in accordance with US EPA Ultraviolet Disinfection Guidance Manual (Long Term 2 Enhanced Surface Water Treatment Rule).
+As the leading and most complex independent validation test standard available worldwide, all drinking water systems are tested in accordance with US EPA Ultraviolet Disinfection Guidance Manual (Long Term 2 Enhanced Surface Water Treatment Rule).